 This section describes the implementation details used for the proposed approach.
 We used our preprocessing method, which starts with an OCR engine to generate blocks of text (bounding boxes) and delimit textual elements for each image in the document.
+Then, It drew the horizontal and vertical lines, dividing each document page into 24 equivalent quadrants: 6 horizontal x 4 vertical.
 Then, a parameterised set of quadrants is used to define quantised coordinates to compute our tags